tariqdaouda/pyGeno/README.rst

 	B.importGenome("Human.GRCh37.75_Y-Only.tar.gz")

 	#A dummy datawrap for humans SNPs and Indels in pyGeno's AgnosticSNP  format.
-	# This one has one SNP at the begining of the gene SRY
+	# This one has one SNP at the beginning of the gene SRY
 	B.importSNPs("Human.dummySRY_casava.tar.gz")

 And for more **Serious Work**, the whole reference genome.